 Expats and Foreign Earned Income Exclusion

-Expats or those working outside the US are also required to file an FBAR even if they qualify for foreign earned income exclusions or foreign tax credits.
-For 2015, the threshold for foreign earned income exclusion is $100,800.
-US citizens or residents earning more than this amount are required to pay US federal income taxes on the amount earned above the threshold.
+Expats or citizens working outside the US are also required to file an FBAR even if they qualify for foreign earned income exclusions or tax credits.
+For 2017, the threshold for foreign earned income exclusion is $102,100.
+Affected parties earning more must pay US federal income taxes on the amount earned above the threshold.